Iran–South Korea relations: Early and ancient history

 Other items uncovered during the excavation include a silver bowl engraved with an image of the Persian goddess Anahita; a golden dagger from Persia; clay busts; and figurines portraying Persian merchants.
 Samguk Sagi—the official chronicle of the Three Kingdoms era, compiled in 1145—contains further descriptions of commercial items sold by Persian merchants and widely used in Silla society.
 The influence of Persian culture was profoundly felt in other ways as well, most notably in the fields of music, visual arts, and literature.
 The popularity of Iranian designs in Korea can be seen in the widespread use of pearl-studded roundels and symmetrical, zoomorphic patterns.
 An ancient Persian epic poem, the Kushnameh, contains detailed descriptions of Silla.

 Relations with Imperial Iran

 South Korea and Iran established relations in August 1962.
 The Iranian Embassy in South Korea opened in April 1967.

-List of Ambassador of South Korea in Iran
+List of South Korean ambassadors in Iran

 Nuclear program

 In June 2007, South Korea's then-foreign minister, Song Min-soon, supported a diplomatic solution to the international disagreement over Iran's nuclear program.
-In November 2008, South Korea's next foreign minister, Yu Myung-hwan, said that Iran needs to reassure the international community of the peaceful nature of its nuclear program.
+In November 2008, South Korea's next foreign minister, Yu Myung-hwan, said that Iran needed to reassure the international community of the peaceful nature of its nuclear program.
 According to UN Secretary General Ban Ki-moon, a South Korean, "the Iranian foreign minister stressed that his country is pushing for a nuclear program for peaceful purposes."

-Iran's nuclear program and its alliance with North Korea have been under subject of criticism in South Korea, sometimes affected relations.
-South Korea unveiled sanctions against Iran in 2010 to show its open disapproval.
+Iran's nuclear program and its alliance with North Korea have been under criticism in South Korea, sometimes negatively affecting relations.
+South Korea announced sanctions against Iran in 2010 to show its open disapproval.